-At the time of the last ice age, the area would have been a wooded valley with streams running along the course of today’s channels into the river Solent and there is evidence that stone age man lived and hunted in the valley.
+At the time of the last ice age, the harbour would have been a wooded valley with streams running along the course of today’s channels into the river Solent.
+There is evidence that stone age man lived and hunted in this valley.
 As the icecaps melted and sea levels rose at the end of the ice age, the sea gradually flooded the area until something like the present shape of the harbour was reached around 5000 years ago.
 Since then, man has been the main force in shaping the harbour, reclaiming land for agriculture, development and waste disposal, particularly along the north and west shores.
 As sea levels continue to rise, the hard sea walls created prevent the natural process of the mudflats and saltmarshes moving inland.
 These habitats are trapped between the higher sea level and the walls, a process known as coastal squeeze - one of the biggest threats to the special habitats of the Harbour and all along the coast of southern England.

 For much of its history the harbour has been an area of salt production.
 The Domesday Book records three salterns around the harbour and by the early 17th century a saltern at Copner was well established.
 Here a large shallow area of the harbour meant that even without further improvement salt could be extracted from the area after each tide.
 The Copner saltern ceased production in 1800 but salt production continued elsewhere in the harbour until 1933.

 In 1771 Farlington Marshes were reclaimed from the north of the harbour.

 Oyster farming began in the harbour around 1820 with Winkle and Clam cultivation probably starting around much the same time.
 Production ceased in the 1950s.
 An attempt at Oyster farming in the 1980s soon failed.
 In 1997 work began to turn the remains of the old Oyster beds into an artificial lagoon.
 The lagoon which has a small island at the centre has, as planned, become a breeding ground for birds, particularly Little Terns.